 As an independent, nonpartisan office, we report on performance audits, financial audits, sunset evaluations of regulatory programs, sunrise analyses of proposed regulatory programs, analyses of proposals to mandate health insurance benefits, procurement audits, special studies requested by the Legislature, analyses of proposed special funds, analyses of existing trust and revolving funds, and fiscal accountability analyses of public education.

 The Auditor has overall responsibility for the policies and direction of the office.
-The Auditor is supported by a deputy auditor, six other managers, 15 analysts, and four information technology and office services staff.
+The Auditor is supported by a deputy auditor, four other managers, 13 analysts, and six information technology and office services staff.
 The tasks of planning, researching, and drafting audit reports and other work products are carried out individually or by teams.
 Staff come from a variety of backgrounds including public administration, accounting, education, business administration, journalism, and law.
 When specialized expertise is needed, the office contracts with consultants.
 We also contract for the majority of the State’s financial statement audits.
 We publish our reports largely in-house.